LibraryCarpentry/lc-marcedit/episodes/09-integrations.md

 You can add multiple Z39.50 connections.
 To do this, go to the main menu, click on Tools, then Utilities, then Z39.50/SRU Client.
 In the new window, click on Actions in the upper left hand corner and select "Add new Z39.50 Server".

 ::::::::::::::::::::::::::::::::::::::: challenge
+## Add an integration with a Z39.50 Database

 Add a connection to the Library of Congress' Z39.50 using the information below.
-What is the main entry if you search for the record number 983545.
+What is the main entry if you search for the record number 983545?

 - Name: Library of Congress
 - Host: lx2.loc.gov